 Buy Me a Coffee

-And if you’d like to support me in my work, perhaps you’d like to Buy Me a Coffee.
+If you’d like to support me in my work, feel free to Buy Me a Coffee.
 I also accept Lattes.

 NHS Website – Chemotherapy: http://www.nhs.uk/conditions/chemotherapy/